simslab/scHPF/docs/genelists.rst

 =====
 We recommend restricting analysis to protein-coding genes, and bundle `premade lists`_ of coding genes for human and mouse with the scHPF code.
-The :ref:`prep CLI command <prep-cli>` optionally uses these lists to filter input data.
-Although ENSEMBL ids are theoretically unambiguous and consistent across releases (ie `stable identifiers`_), you may want to generate your own list from a different annotation or with different parameters for gene inclusion.
+The :ref:`prep CLI command<prep-cli>` optionally uses these lists to filter input data.
+Although ENSEMBL ids are theoretically unambiguous and consistent across releases (ie `stable identifiers`_), you may want to generate your own list from a different annotation (that matches your alignment GENCODE version) or with different parameters for gene inclusion (eg including lncRNA).

 Premade lists
 =============